 Therefore, the study team used two approaches to estimate per-unit savings estimates for these measures.
 First, the study calculated per-unit savings using the 19th edition PSD-prescribed algorithms.
 Second, for measures where the study identified either an input parameter or algorithm that could be updated to better align with industry best practice and best available data, the team also evaluated per-unit savings using updated parameters/algorithms.

-As shown in Figure 116 and Figure 117, 82% of HES and 81% of HES-IE 2019 total savings (across all fuel types) were estimated through billing analysis, either directly or indirectly.
+As shown in Figure 116 and Figure 117, 82% of HES and 81% of HES-IE 2019 total ex ante annual savings (across all fuel types) were estimated through billing analysis, either directly or indirectly.
 Conversely, measures where the study used an engineering approach, collectively constitute 18% for HES and 19% for HES-IE of total savings.

 As documented throughout this report, the study used billing analysis to directly report savings for a given measure and fuel type – most notably for lighting for electricity (86% for HES, 84% for HES-IE) and weatherization (76% for HES, 73% for HES-IE) for natural gas heated homes.
 For similar measure powered by a delivered fuel, the study team leveraged the results of the billing analysis to estimate savings for delivered fuels (e.g., using the natural gas weatherization billing analysis-based savings to report savings for weatherized oil and propane heated homes).
 In these cross-fuel uses of billing analysis results, the study team accounted for differences in space heating equipment efficiencies across fuel types.
 This cross-fuel, billing analysis-informed approach, referred to as Billing Analysis Informed savings, allowed the study to realize the benefits of billing analysis results for more measures, most notably for delivered fuel measure as they reflect a large portion of total program savings and where the team did not have access to participant’s consumption history.